 |Fabric Weight||200 g/m²||185 g/m²||155 g/m²||175 g/m²||147 g/m²|

 |Weight (size M)||5.93 oz (size S)||6.58 oz||4.97 oz||5.57 oz (size S)||5.88 oz|

 |Dryer safe?||Yes (recommended air dry)||No||No||Yes||Yes|

 Our Analysis and Test Results

 These bottoms are a typical midweight bottom in every way.
-They can keep you warm in frigid temps when paired with an insulated pair of bottoms or serve you well alone on a warm summer evening in the backcountry.
-They do a good job of regulating body temps through varying temperatures and levels of activity, and the naturally hydrophobic merino fibers do a great job at wicking sweat and keeping you dry so that you can stay warm once you stop moving.
+They can keep you warm in frigid temperatures when paired with an insulated pair of bottoms or serve you well alone on a warm summer evening in the backcountry.
+They do a good job of regulating body temperatures through varying temperatures and levels of activity, and the naturally hydrophobic Merino fibers do a great job at wicking sweat and keeping you dry so that you can stay warm once you stop moving.

 Comfort & Fit

-These bottoms generally fit really well, and the merino is super cozy next to skin, not itchy at all.
+These bottoms generally fit really well, and the Merino is super cozy next to skin — not itchy at all.
 They have nice long legs, a simple seam pattern that stays out of the way and a crotch that has a little sag but nothing too offensive.
-The stretchy merino wool fits all types and thickness.
-If you have skinny legs, the legs run a little loose, not skin tight like the SmartWool Merino but not baggy.
+The stretchy Merino wool fits all types and thickness.
+If you have skinny legs, the legs run a little loose, but not baggy.
 Still snug enough to layer under a pair of jeans without them bunching up badly.
-The waistband is sewn on and doesn't have any features to make it extra comfortable like the SmartWool Merino 250 but it isn't uncomfortable.
-The tag in the bag of the waistband is itchy if worn next to the skin.
-Like most merino layers, these bottoms do tend to stretch out during use, especially anything active.
+The waistband is sewn on and doesn't have any added features to make it extra comfortable.
+The tag in the back of the waistband is itchy if worn next to the skin.
+Like most Merino layers, these bottoms do tend to stretch out during use, especially anything active.
 They regain their original dimensions after a wash.

 — Roland Mott